Prestodus/-DEAD--DayZ.stAdminPanelPHP/README.md

 In the new browser tab, copy the part of the url after http://dayz.st/map?****** where ****** is what you need to copy.
 It should be in the format of u=***&p=***.
 Now replace u=dayzstuser&p=dayzstpasswordhash on line 11 with what you just copied.
-- Line 13: $users
-Here you can specify multiple users.
-The default user's username and password are "admin".
-To change the username, replace the first word (admin) with a new username.
-To change the password, go to http://md5encryption.com/ and enter the password you want to use, encrypt it, and then copy the hash to the second part.
-To have multiple users, make a new line with the same format as the first line, but different values.
-For multiple users, every user except the last one should have a comma (,) at the end of the line.

 4: Uploading to the webhost
 ---------------------------